 EDU 60705 English/Language Arts Education II (3 cr): In this course, participants will draw on their experiences as educators to improve their capacity to apply content-specific pedagogies in a middle and high school setting.
-By analyzing peer-reviewed literature, examining evidenced-based practices, discussing key features of state and NCTE standards, and simulating relevant instructional scenarios, participants will be expected to refine and enhance how they design learning experiences and assessments that implement key aspects of English/Language Arts pedagogy.
+By analyzing peer-reviewed literature, examining evidenced-based practices, discussing key features of state and NCTE standards, and simulating relevant instructional scenarios, participants will refine and enhance how they design learning experiences and assessments to more effectively support, engage, and challenge middle and high school students in the English language arts classroom.
+In particular, this course aims to develop participants' use of compelling questions and assessment data to frame instruction that is responsive to all students' needs and abilities.

-EDU 60725 Social Studies Education II (3 cr): In this course, participants will draw on their experiences as educators to improve their capacity to apply content-specific pedagogies in a middle and high school setting.
-By analyzing peer-reviewed literature, examining evidenced-based practices, discussing key features of state and NCSS standards, and simulating relevant instructional scenarios, participants will be expected to refine and enhance how they design learning experiences and assessments that implement key aspects of Social Studies pedagogy.
+EDU 60725 Social Studies Education II (3 cr): In this course, participants will draw on their experiences as educators to improve their capacity to apply content-specific pedagogies in a secondary setting.
+By analyzing peer-reviewed literature, examining evidence-based practices, discussing key features of state and national (NCSS, C3, NCHE) standards, and simulating relevant instructional scenarios, participants will refine and enhance their lesson plans and assessments to more effectively support, engage, and challenge middle and high school students in the Social Studies classroom.
+In particular, this course aims to develop participants' use of compelling questions and assessment data to frame instruction that is responsive to all students' needs and abilities.

 EDU 60765 Mathematics Education II (3 cr): In this course, participants will draw on their experiences as educators to improve their capacity to apply content-specific pedagogies in a middle and high school setting.
-By analyzing peer-reviewed literature, examining evidenced-based practices, discussing key features of state and NCTM standards, and simulating relevant instructional scenarios, participants will be expected to refine and enhance how they design learning experiences and assessments that implement key aspects of Mathematics pedagogy.
+By analyzing peer-reviewed literature, examining evidenced-based practices, discussing key features of state and NCTM standards, and simulating relevant instructional scenarios, participants will refine and enhance how they design learning experiences and assessments to more effectively support, engage, and challenge middle and high school students in the mathematics classroom.
+In particular, this course aims to develop participants' use of compelling assessment data to frame instruction that is responsive to all students' needs and abilities.

 EDU 60785 - Science Education II (3 cr):-In this course, participants will draw on their experiences as educators to improve their capacity to apply content-specific pedagogies in a middle and high school setting.
-By analyzing peer-reviewed literature, examining evidenced-based practices, discussing key features of state and NSTA standards, and simulating relevant instructional scenarios, participants will be expected to refine and enhance how they design learning experiences and assessments that implement key aspects of Science pedagogy.
+By analyzing peer-reviewed literature, examining evidenced-based practices, discussing key features of state and NSTA standards, and simulating relevant instructional scenarios, participants will refine and enhance how they design learning experiences and assessments to more effectively support, engage, and challenge middle and high school students in the science classroom.
+In particular, this course aims to develop participants' use of compelling questions and assessment data to frame instruction that is responsive to all students' needs and abilities.